CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise05-dev2.md

 #### Import Required Libraries

 1. Navigate to code cell, **2.
-Initializing the notebook and MSTICPy** and review the code block and then review the output
+Initializing the notebook and MSTICPy** and review the code block and then review the output.

     ```python
     # import some modules needed in this cell